 We think that smart meters will help you to be energy efficient, which could lead to savings, but it’s not a long-term solution.
 The best way to save money on your energy bills is to switch supplier.

-We love to play devil’s advocate, here is a list of things you might not be protected from if you choose to install a smart meter.
+We love to play devil’s advocate, here is a list of problems you might not be protected from if you choose to install a smart meter.

 A smart meter can teach you about your energy habits, but if you want to see real long-term savings, switching energy provider is the best strategy.
 If you have installed a smart meter and wanted to switch providers, you might lose some of your smart features.
 That’s because the first generation of smart meters (SMETS 1) send meter readings to suppliers from a SIM card within – there’s no standardised system.